luizfonseca/my-personal-computer/README.md

 ## Your first steps

-Often you would see projects that offer you everything to run them, but this one is different: there are only a set of rules and you have to figure out what's missing to run the project.
+Often you can see projects that explain you how to run them, but this one is different: there are only a set of rules and you have to figure out what's missing to run the project.
 Check the files and find how `rake` can run.
-The tip here is to make sure you can run `bundle install` without any errors.
+Tip: make sure you can run `bundle install` without any errors.

 Stuck?
 Your best friend is Google: e.g. `How to install the ruby ...` or `How to split arrays in ruby` are common terms you might be looking for.
 Keeping in mind that this is a fun pet project to elevate your knowledge and finding the answers by googling them is also part of the learning process.